madphysicist/BOFH/README.md

 BOFH
 ====

 Java implementation of the BOFH excuse generator.
 The excuses are customizable, but the originals are taken from http://bofh.ntk.net/BOFH/bastard-excuse-board.php.
-Do not send this program to Simon!
+The original site no longer exists, and the new site (below) does not have the excuse generator.
+Per his request, do not send this program to Simon!

 This program showcases some of the classes of the JTools project.
 In particular, it plays an audio clip when the wrong password is entered, and uses multiple CasinoSpinners.

 What is BOFH?
 -------------

-See http://bofh.ntk.net/BOFH/ for the official site.
+See http://www.bofharchive.com/BOFH.html for the author's site.

 Dependencies
 ------------